Game Day Miniature Peppers

 - 1/4 teaspoon pepper

 - Cut and reserve tops off peppers; remove seeds.
-If necessary, cut thin slices from pepper bottoms to level; set aside peppers.
+Cut thin slices from pepper bottoms to level; set aside peppers.

 - In a large skillet, cook the turkey, mushrooms, onion and garlic over medium heat until meat is no longer pink.
 Remove from the heat; let stand for 5 minutes.

 - Stir in 1/4 cup tomato sauce, rice, cheeses and seasonings; spoon into peppers.
 Place upright in a greased 11-in. x 7-in. baking dish.
 Spoon remaining tomato sauce over peppers; replace pepper tops.
 Cover and bake at 400° for 18-22 minutes or until heated through and peppers are crisp-tender.
 Yield: 2 dozen.